victor-nuzhniy/vpn_service/README.md

 ### Project installation steps with docker locally

 1. Clone project.
-2. Create venv.
-3. Create .env file with info descripted earlier in this file.
+2. Create .env file with info descripted earlier in this file.
-4. Run command
+3. Run command
     docker-compose up
-5. Try app with domain http://127.0.0.1:8000
+4. Try app with domain http://127.0.0.1:8000
-6. localhost in redis .env statements should be replaced with container ip (172.18.0.2 or 172.18.0.3, can be got with command docker inspect \
+5. localhost in redis .env statements should be replaced with container ip (172.18.0.2 or 172.18.0.3, can be got with command docker inspect \
   -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' container_name_or_id)